 Sometimes I run out of ideas for subjects to paint.
 A photographer friend from Atlanta travels in his RV and is on a mission to photograph every National Park and National Monument in the U.S. He posts his photos on a website and has given me permission to paint any of them.
 This gives me a mother load of subjects to paint, most all of them being landscapes, which I really enjoy painting.

-My work is represented by Gallery Hertz, a popular art gallery in Louisville, and Studio "C" in Bradenton, Florida.
+My work is represented by Gallery Hertz and Kore Gallery, both popular art gallery in Louisville, KY and Studio "C" in Bradenton, Florida.